stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/3-daemonsets.md

 kubectl describe daemonset node-monitor
 ```

+!!! info
     Pay attention to these sections:

     - Desired Number of Nodes Scheduled (should match your node count)
     - Current Number of Nodes Scheduled
     - Selector (how it identifies which pods belong to it)
     - Pod Template (the pod specification)

 ### Task 3: Examining DaemonSet Behavior